-- One additional laboratory course in Psychology - Three of the following Natural Science courses from at least two departments: BIO 110, 111, 323, 338; CHEM 110, 111; PHYS 225, 226 - One of the following computation courses: CPTR 125; MATH 128, 214; ECON 340, 441 - An Individual Studies or Honors Project in Psychology or, with department permission, an Internship or Practicum in Psychology.
+- One additional laboratory course in Psychology - Three of the following Natural Science courses from at least two prefixes: BIO 110, 111, 323, 338; CHEM 110, 111; NEURO 210, 211; PHYS 225, 226 - One of the following computation courses: CPTR 125; MATH 128, 214; ECON 340, 441 - Completion of PSY 412, an Individual Studies or Honors Project in Psychology or, with department permission, an Internship or Practicum in Psychology.
+Students may also participate in an approved REU (research experience for undergraduates), complete an approved summer research fellowship at Lycoming College, or complete another appropriate research opportunity, pending departmental approval.